Kiveo/Flyquick/NOTES.md

 #clean up code, lots of loose, fluff, and vestigial remnants.
 ##Will FlyQuick lib folder or FlyQuick.rb naming cause issues?
 So far, no, but uncertain down the road.
 <!-- #desire to commit every 15minutes, from within editor... -->
+#Will not test all possible combination of selections.
+There are thousands of possible results, well beyond the scope of the app's purpose of a quick check.
+##Hopefully any bug reports/errors do not happen.
+The AirNav webpage does not use css selectors, so scraping with nokogiri...is cumbersome.